Frequently Asked Questions

 Are rooms shared/double occupancy, or will I have my own room?

-On international cultural tours, rooms are based on double occupancy and I normally charge a single supplement to cover the fact that I need to pay more per person/room on these overseas tours.
+On all tours, rooms are based on double occupancy and I normally charge a single supplement to cover the fact that I need to pay more per person/room as compared to when 2 people are participating (spouses or friends) and sharing a room.
+The single supplement amount varies depending on the tour and is due with the final tour tuition payment.

 What type of camera equipment do I need?

-I encourage you to sign up and join one of my tours or workshops no matter what camera you own.
+I encourage you to sign up and join one of my tours no matter what camera you own.
 Even point and shoot cameras, as long as they have some ‘creative control’ modes, can make excellent photos on any of my trips.
 A tripod is also very helpful for most trips.

 A detailed packing list will be sent to all participants normally two months from the time we are scheduled to begin the trip.
 No specialized or ‘professional’ gear is required.